Parallelising Glauber dynamics: Introduction

 Diffusion models~\cite{sohl2015deep,song2019generative,song2020score} are a successful paradigm for generative modeling in machine learning, where the task is to learn and then generate samples from a distribution where only samples are given.
 Though the details may differ, they consist of a forward process which adds noise to the data; reversing the process can then generate a sample from random noise.
 It has been observed~\cite{montanari2023sampling} that a stochastic localization process can be viewed as the reverse process of a diffusion model.

-Our analysis of $k$-Glauber dynamics is inspired by the analysis of the proximal Langevin algorithm \cite{lee2021structured,chen2022improved,fan2023improved}, which does alternating Gibbs sampling by adding Gaussian noise to the current sample, and then ``de-noising" by sampling from the posterior distribution; this fits in the framework discussed above.
-In their analysis, \cite{chen2022improved} show that proximal Langevin algorithm mixes at least as fast as Langevin by in terms of $\chi^2$ and KL-divergence. \cite{fan2023improved} show a $\wt O(n^{1/2})$ dimension dependence.
+Our analysis of $k$-Glauber dynamics is inspired by the analysis of the proximal sampler \cite{lee2021structured,chen2022improved,fan2023improved}, which does alternating Gibbs sampling by adding Gaussian noise to the current sample, and then ``de-noising" by sampling from the posterior distribution; this fits in the framework discussed above.
+In their analysis, \cite{chen2022improved} show that proximal sampler mixes at least as fast as Langevin in terms of $\chi^2$ and KL-divergence. \cite{fan2023improved} show a $\wt O(n^{1/2})$ dimension dependence using a carefully chosen Gaussian proposal distribution to implement the posterior sampling step.
 We view the $k$-Glauber dynamics as a discrete analogue of the proximal Langevin algorithm, where the noise consists of erasing $k$ coordinates, and our proof follows this analogy.
+In our application, we also require a careful choice of product distribution for the proposal.